-Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors: (updated pursuant to the SEC Form 17-C of the Company dated July 3, 2014 in relation to the amendment of its CG Manual)
+Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors:

-Executive Non-Executive Indopondent Director Dele Independent Director Role An executive director forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
+Executive Non-Executive Independent Director Role An executive director forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
 A non-executive director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
 An independent director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
 An executive director, in addition to the above role, provides qualitative and timely lines of information and connection between Management and the Board.
 An independent director, however, further plays the role of giving objective and impartial analysis in the deliberations and decisions of the Board and the committees he belongs to.
 Under the CG Manual, one of the independent directors of the Company is required to be the Chairman of the Audit Committee and the Nomination Committee.
 Further, one of them is required to be a member of the Compensation Committee.
 And in addition to the Chairman of the Audit Committee, another independent director acts as a member of the Audit Committee.
-Accountabilities The CG Manual emphasizes that a director's office is one of trust and confidence.
-A director should, therefore, act in the best interest of the Company in a manner The requirements of the CG Manual for an executive director also apply to a non-executive director.
-The requirements of the CG Manual for executive and non-executive directors also apply to an independent director.
-In addition, the independent director of